jroets/simple-location-tracker-poc/README.md

   * Set the timeout value.
   * Set the maximum age value.

+## Current implementation "problems"
+* iOS not reporting error codes when location cannot be retrieved.
+* Angular change detection not automatically firing on android (webview).
+* appStateChange event seems to fire repeatedly on android when location permission is denied.
+* android thinks GeolocationPositionError is undefined in the location watcher service.
+* The approach to the event emitter for background/foreground doesn't seem best practice.
+* Real-time changes to location settings (e.g. permission on/off) not always detected.

-Next steps for the code:
+## Next steps for the code
-* Consider converting the watcher into an Observable...
+* Consider converting the watcher into an Observable
-  * so that the code can be cleaner by getting rid of callbacks and watcher ids
-  * and so that we can demonstrate a more modern technical approach.
-* Try to find a cross-platform way to detect changes to location permissions while the app is in use...
+* Try to find a cross-platform way to detect changes to location permissions while the app is in use
-  * so that we can better inform the user of their current status.
   * E.g. For web, see https://developer.mozilla.org/en-US/docs/Web/API/PermissionStatus
-* Have the watcher emit events when its state changes (starting, running, stopping)...
+* Emit events from the watcher when its running state changes (starting, running, stopping)
-  * so that the view can have the info at its disposal (e.g. to inform the user of things like "loading")
-  * and so that we can get rid of the current approach that has the view monitor for appStateChange.
-* Review and possibly better implement the foreground/background event emitter service...
+* Review and possibly better implement the foreground/background event emitter service
-  * so that we don't have bad practices in the code.
-* Eliminate the forced change detection...
+* Eliminate the forced change detection
-  * so that we don't have bad practices in the code.
-* Figure out what is going on with the geolocation plugin on iOS not reporting error codes (always undefined)...
+* Address the geolocation plugin on iOS not reporting error codes (always undefined)
-  * so that we can report a bug in the plugin if there is one
-  * and so that we can come up with a way to show a more specific message to the user on iOS.
-* Figure out why android (webview) thinks GeolocationPositionError is undefined in the controller...
+* Address android (webview) thinking GeolocationPositionError is undefined in the controller
-  * so that we don't have bad practices in the code.
-* Investigate the appStateChange event firing repeatedly on android when location permission denied...
+* Investigate the appStateChange event firing repeatedly on android when location permission denied
-  * so that we can report a bug in the plugin if there is one.